damienmckenna/metatag/README.txt

 * Select or Other
   https://drupal.org/project/select_or_other
-  Enhances the user experience of the metatag_opengraph submodule by allowing the creation of custom Open Graph types.
+  Enhances the user experience of the metatag_google_plus and metatag_opengraph submodules by allowing the creation of custom itemtype and og:types values.

 * Node Form Panes
   https://drupal.org/project/node_form_panes